Localize and Socialize at WWDC 2013 Follow @BabbleOnTrans

 Localize iOS apps into the right languages

-Using iTunes Connect, you've probably already noticed users from all over the world downloading your app.
+Using App Connect, you've probably already noticed users from all over the world downloading your app.
 How many more users can you get by translating and localizing your iOS app into another language?
 Into two, or more?
 Once you've created the .strings file using the tutorial above, it's very simple to localize your iPhone or iPad app for the iOS App Store.

 From our FAQ: Which languages are worth localizing into? »